-This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2023.
+This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2024.
 This is an important legal document.
 Please keep it in a safe place.

-For questions about this document, please contact Customer Service at 314-209-2700 or 1-866-597-9560.
-(TTY users should call 711).
+For questions about this document, please contact Customer Service at 1-866-597-9560 (TTY users should call 711).
 Hours are 8 a.m. to 8 p.m., seven days a week.
 You may reach a messaging service on weekends from April 1 through September 30 and holidays.
 Please leave a message, and your call will be returned the next business day.
+This call is free.